 Babak: All of this put together, represents a new approach to computing we call a dependency compute model, which means that the application and the IoTs are co-dependent on one another, the dependency model really changes the game.
 We also touched on the lifespan of technologies, how Enterprise technologies are three to five year lifespan and the IoTs are a whopping eight to twenty years.

-We address scale factors, the scale of IoTs is many orders of magnitude greater than anything we’ve seen in the Enterprise side and that is one of the most prolific differentiators between IoT and Enterprise, just the sheer volume.
+We address scale factors, the scale of IoTs is many orders of magnitude greater than anything we’ve seen in the Enterprise side and that is one of the most prolific differentiators between IoT security and Enterprise security, just the sheer volume.
 We touched on power and energy consumption and how some of these devices that are battery operated can function for their entire life span on a battery, but Enterprise technologies and up, you know having access to unlimited power, in relation to security the challenge that this poses is that if you have devices that are constantly attacked, that are part of a system you use that consists of many devices, the devices that are constantly attacked are going to burn through a lot of power.
 Security is one of the most expensive– if not the most expensive– utilizers of resources on the computer or under the IoT and it causes it to burn through a lot of resources and this creates a challenge where some of your eye IoTs may end up having a significantly shorter lifespan then other IoT..